 Who can go canyoning?

 Physical requirements, a minimum age and previous knowledge vary depending on the tour.
-Swimming skills and a certain level of fitness and agility are definetly required.
-In addition, participants should fear heights.
+Swimming skills and a certain level of fitness and agility are definitely required.
+In addition, participants should have a healthy respect for heights.

 Canyoning is a quite dangerous sport.
 Therefore, canyoning tours should always be undertaken in groups and led by qualified, local guides.